garrandall/popular-music-data/tracks/rescue-me-madonna.md

 I'm sending out an s.o.s.
 Stop me from drowning baby I'll do the rest

 Rescue me
 Your love has given me hope (your love has given me hope) Rescue me
 I'm drowning, baby throw out your rope (baby throw out your rope)

-Ooh ahh, ooh ahh, love is understanding
+Oh ah, oh ah, love is understanding
-Ooh ahh, ooh ahh, love is understanding
+Oh ah, oh ah, love is understanding

 Love is understanding
 It's hard to believe life can be so demanding